How to Become a Speech Therapist in Iowa

 The exam has a 150-minute time limit and consists of 132 multiple-choice questions divided over three focus areas:

 To pass the exam, you need to score 162 on a scale of 100 to 200.
+That works for both IDPH and the CCC-SLP.
+Either way, it’s not an easy number to hit, so you’ll want to hit the books to study up by using Praxis’s study materials.

 Qualifying for Licensure with the CCC-SLP Credential

-The CCC-SLP credential is NOT required for licensure in Iowa, but is one method of demonstrating to the Iowa Board that you have met all licensing requirements.
+The CCC-SLP credential is not required for licensure in Iowa but is one method of demonstrating to the Iowa Board that you have met all licensing requirements.

-If you hold the credential, the Iowa Board of Speech Pathology and Audiology will recognize that you have satisfied all requirements without the need to review your education, practicum, post-professional experience or exam score.
+If you hold the credential, the Iowa Board of Speech Pathology and Audiology will recognize that you have satisfied all qualifications without the need to review your education, practicum, post-professional experience or exam score.

 Step 4.
 Apply for Licensure and Begin Your Career as a Speech-Language Pathologist in Iowa